 Question 23 from the first paper of 2016, as well as the near-identical Question 4 from the first paper of 2014 asked the candidates to "outline the principles of, and strategies for management of a persisting broncho-pleural fistula (BPF) in a mechanically ventilated patient."
 The examiners felt the need to comment that overall "candidates had poor knowledge of this topic."
 The pass rate for Question 4 was 26%, and someone managed to score 6.5 marks.
 Advantages and disadvantages of the management strategies were specifically asked for.
 More recently, Question 3 from the second paper of 2017 asked about the assessment and management of an air leak following lobectomy, which was essentially the same thing as asking about a bronchopleural fistula.
+Lastly, Question 23 from the first paper of 2019 was a repeat of the questions from 2014 and 2016, this time with a pass rate of 90%.

 As always, the LITFL entry on bronchopleural fistulae is the ideal last-minute revision resource.